aditimayareddy/ameshousing/README.md

 ## Code
 * The code for this project is split across the following notebooks as follows:
-  * `I. EDA & Cleaning` contains data cleaning, and exploratory analysis
+  * `I. EDA & Cleaning` contains data cleaning, exploratory analysis, and first round feature engineering
   * `II.
-Feature Engineering & Preprocessing` contains feature engineering, preprocessing, Lasso Regression code
+Feature Selection & Preprocessing` contains second round feature engineering, preprocessing, Lasso Regression code for feature selection
   * `III.
-Modeling & Evaluation` contains model fitting and evaluation code
+Modeling & Evaluation` contains model fitting and evaluation code for linear and tree-based models
   * `helper_module` contains functions to help with EDA and model evaluation
 * Data (provided and generated) is in `data`
 * Figures for presentation are in `figures`